The Barbie Diaries: Soundtrack

 The film's eponymous soundtrack album was released on the same date as the film itself.
 Containing 5 songs and excluding the film's theme song, "This Is Me", it is sold along with the DVD on Walmart.
-The songs "Girl Most Likely To" and "Real Life" were sung different artists for the album instead of Skye Sweetnam whose versions were rather featured in-film.
+The songs "Girl Most Likely To" and "Real Life" were sung by different artists for the album instead of Skye Sweetnam whose versions were featured in the film.

 Track list

 This Is Me

-"This Is Me" is an uptempo pop rock song and the film's opening track sung by Skye Sweetnam, written by Dorian Cheah, Amy Powers and Michèle Vice-Maslin and distributed by Capitol Records..
+"This Is Me" is a pop punk song and the film's opening track sung by Skye Sweetnam, written by Dorian Cheah, Amy Powers and Michèle Vice-Maslin and distributed by Capitol Records.
 Played during the film's opening credits, its accompanying music video which was included as a bonus feature in film's DVD release features the opening credits scenes depicting Barbie, Tia and Courtney playing their instruments and performing interwoven with footages of Skye Sweetnam during her recording sessions for the song and her live stage concert performances.